Averages for St Lucia in October

 The weather in St Lucia during October stays very warm throughout the whole month with hardly any temperature changes at all.
 The average temperature at the start of the month begins at 28.5°C (created by highs of 31°C and lows of 26°C) and gradually drops down to 28°C (highs of 31°C and lows of 25°) as the month develops.

 Even though it only happens on an average of once every ten days, temperatures have been known to rise about 32°C and drop below 23°C in St Lucia in October.
-The hottest temperature ever registered on the island at this time of year is 36°C, whilst the coldest temperature ever registered here during this month is 21°C.
+The hottest temperature ever registered on the island at this time of year is 36°C, while the coldest temperature ever registered here during this month is 21°C.

 With temperatures this hot, St Lucia in October is best suited to travellers who can't get enough of the heat and sunshine.
 If you're not one for high temperatures but still want to visit St Lucia, forget about October and consider travelling in December, January or February instead, when temperatures on the island are usually at their coolest.
 However, if you do decide to visit St Lucia in October, you'll need to pack suntan lotion, light and airy clothing and water proofs to protect you from the strong sun and heavy rain.